integreat-io/great-uri-template/README.md

 - Label Expansion: `{.var}` -> `.value1.value2.value3`
 - Path Segments Expansion: `{/var}` -> `/value1/value2/value3`
 - Path-Style Paramter Expansion: `{;var}` -> `;var=value1,value2,value3`
+- Reserved Expansion: `{+var}` -> `value1,value2,value3`

-Note: For Label and Path Segment Expansion, the 'explode' flag is on by default.
+For Label and Path Segment Expansion, the 'explode' flag is on by default.

+When expanding parameters, all uri reserved characters are encoded, except for Fragment and Reserved expansion.
+With a parameter `path` set to `sections/news`, the template `http://example.com/{path}` will result in the uri `http://example.com/sections%2Fnews`.
+So to expand `path` as an actual path, use the template `http://example.com/{+path}`, which will expand to `http://example.com/sections/news`.
+See [Variable Expansion](https://tools.ietf.org/html/rfc6570#section-3.2.1) in RFC 6570 for more on encoding.

 ### Filter functions